WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-updates-2023.md

 * Helping cut down/edit abstract and to preprint moderation paper

+#### What would you like to work on next week?

+* Complete online Cezanne courses
+* Send out June newsletter
+* Release pre-print of moderation paper
+* Make progress with payment options for participants
+* Getting in touch with and onboarding AG
+* Completing Quarto website
+* Producing lightning talk for SSI

 ### Date: 12 May 2023

 #### Who did you help this week?